hmkcode/hmkcode.github.io/_posts/android/2017-12-19-android-creating-swipe-views-tabs.markdown

 	</a>

 	You can navigate between sibling screens using horizontal finger gesture.
-	This post shows you how to build swipe views and how to add tabs to action bar offering users a familiar interfaces.
+	This post shows you how to build swipe views and how to add tabs to action bar which will offer your users a familiar interface for horizontal navigation.

 </p>

 #### Objectives
 1. Building an app with horizontal navigation between sibling screens "fragments".
-2. Adding tabs to action bar for navigating between and identifying sibling screens in your app.
+2. Adding tabs to action bar for navigating between an identified sibling screens in your app.

 ### Environment, Tools &amp; Library
 _used in this post_